bcgov/ckanext-sso/pages/keycloak_how_to.md

 ### RENAME A GROUP
-Renaming a Keycloak Group happens when a Ministry/Org, Branch/Suborg or CKAN Group has changed.
+**NOTES**:
-* Requires the renaming of all 3 levels of privileges for that same organization or group.
++ Renaming a Keycloak Group happens when a Ministry/Org, Branch/Suborg or CKAN Group has changed.

-CKAN Sysadmin privileges are required to update a CKAN Org, Suborg or Group and thus only those with this privilege as well as KeyCloak Mange-Users privileges should do this.
+    - Requires the renaming of all 3 levels of privileges for that same CKAN Organization or Group.

 ### DELETE A GROUP
-CKAN Sysadmin privileges are required to update a CKAN Org, Suborg or Group and thus only those with this privilege as well as KeyCloak Mange-Users privileges should do this.
+**NOTES**:

-Deleting a Keycloak Group should
++ Deleting a Keycloak Group should
-* Only happen when a CKAN Org or Group needs to be deleted and not renamed.
+    - Only happen when a CKAN Org or Group needs to be deleted and not renamed.
-* Requires the deletion of all 3 levels of privileges.
+    - Requires the deletion of all 3 levels of privileges.

 ## KEYCLOAK USER GROUP MEMBERSHIP
 The following is how to grant users to be Admin, Editors or Members of a CKAN Organization or Group.